Fphelix/The-car-change-oil-App/README.md

 After you are done, it will ask you to rate your experience and the work done by the technician.
 This application will be used by the client to request oil change service.
 It will also be used by the mechanics or anybody who can do an oil change on a particular car.

-+	User Account should be like this
++	User Account would look like this

 Don Joe: 1998 Honda accord